 Important Note: Persons appointed to the Curriculum Board are required by law to file a FPPC Form 700 Statement of Economic Interests annually and complete an online Ethics Training Course every odd year.

 Pursuant to CIC §1749.1, the board oversees the development of prelicensing and continuing education curriculum for agents and brokers, including a list of preapproved courses of study and courses of study for professional designations.
 The board also develops standards for providers and instructors of prelicensing and continuing education courses, programs and seminars.
 The Commissioner appoints board members which consist of representatives of insurance agents, brokers, and life agents trade associations and representatives of insurance companies and consumer groups.
 Members serve three year terms.
-The board meets quarterly.
+The board meets three times per year.